Archaeological Field Schools

 The Poggio Civitate Archaeological Project

 This six-week archaeological field school introduces students to all the different aspects of archaeological work.
 Excavations take place outside the rural Italian town of Murlo and within the town of Vescovado di Murlo.
-6 advanced transfer credits are available from the University of Massachussetts-Amherst.
+6 advanced transfer credits are available from the University of Massachusetts-Amherst.
 The admissions process is rolling, but apply by mid-February to be considered for Early Admissions and third-party scholarships.
 Please visit the project webpage for more information about the program and the application process.

 Rutgers Archaeological Field School (Upper Sabina Tiberina Project)